| |

 October 12th: Finishing & Other Options for using the Blocks

 This will leave you enough time to quilt your quilt before Halloween.
-You can, of course, work ahead if you’d like more time to complete the quilting section.
-I quilted straight lines on my home machine which only took an afternoon.
+You can work ahead if you’d like more time to complete the quilting section.
+I quilted straight lines on my home machine, which took only an afternoon.

-Each week, I’ll pop in and offer you information and tips for completing that step of the quilt along.
-I’ve also got a few fun “extras” planned as you can see!
+Each week, I’ll pop in and offer you information and tips for completing that step of the quilt.
+As you can see, I’ve also got a few fun “extras” planned!

-This year I’m so excited to be offering you another Halloween “icon” for the quilt.
-You can tell I’m a child of the ’80s because this Ghost Quilt Block is totally inspired by Pac-Man!
+This year, I’m so excited to offer you another Halloween “icon” for the quilt.
+You can tell I’m a child of the ’80s because Pac-Man inspires this Ghost Quilt Block!

-Instead of over-complicating the block to make pieced eyes, the eyes are buttons that you can easily sew on at the end.
-If you intend to wash your quilt, just make sure you buy apparel buttons since they can be put through the washing machine.
-(Some decorative buttons don’t hold up well to washing).
+Instead of over-complicating the block to make pieced eyes, the eyes are buttons you can easily sew on at the end.
+If you intend to wash your quilt, just buy apparel buttons since they can be put through the washing machine.
+(Some decorative buttons don’t hold up well when washed).

-There are a few different ways you can go about picking out your fabric for this quilt.
-The first one is to do like I did and make all backgrounds from varying low volume prints and the Witch’s Hats from brighter prints.
+There are a few different ways to pick out fabric for this quilt.
+The first one is to do like I did and make all backgrounds from varying low-volume prints and the Witch’s Hats from brighter prints.
 I actually stuck to mostly blacks.

 Tips and tricks on how to pick fabric for a quilt a part of the block of the month series on polkadotchair.com

-Above you’ll see a bit of a sampling of some low-volume fabrics.
-They are fabrics that from far away “read” as white or solid.
-They don’t carry much visual weight, but the pattern gives a bit of texture.
+Above, you’ll see a sampling of some low-volume fabrics.
+These fabrics “read” as white or solid from far away.
+They don’t carry much visual weight, but the pattern gives them a bit of texture.

 The other option is to make it completely scrappy and choose all different fabrics for your block and backgrounds.